OFICIAL

 The Squadron operational level has improved due to intense training carried out before its first international air exercise participation: Cruzex III, the largest ever held in South America, hosted by the Brazilian AF (FAB – Força Aérea Brasileira) during September 2006, when three A-58 deployed to Anápolis (Goiás State) Brazil.

 FAU 220, 223 and 227 (fitted with ventral 70 Imp.Gal/318 lts ferry fuel tanks) completed the 1237 miles (2300 km) journey from Uruguay in six hours to Anápolis with stops in Asunción (Paraguay) and Campo Grande (Brazil).
 The deployment was supported by an Embraer EMB-120RT Brasilia (FAU 550) one EMB-110C Bandeirante (FAU 583) and CASA C-212-200 Aviocar (FAU 531) all from Escuadrón Aéreo 3 – Transporte (Air Squadron 3 – Transport).
-A total of 90.8 hours were flown (25% of the squadron allocated hours for 2006) including Composite Air operations (COMAO) for Large Force Employment (LFE) were planned and conducted to NATO standard– alongside personnel and 97 aircraft the air forces of Argentina, Brazil, Chile, France and Venezuela (Peruvian AF participation was scheduled, but a fatal accident on a A-37B at Porto Bello during the ferry flight from Peru, aborted their participation)
+A total of 90.8 hours were flown (25% of the squadron allocated hours for 2006) including Composite Air operations (COMAO) for Large Force Employment (LFE) were planned and conducted to NATO standards – alongside personnel and 97 aircraft the air forces of Argentina, Brazil, Chile, France and Venezuela (Peruvian AF participation was scheduled, but a fatal accident on a A-37B at Porto Bello during the ferry flight from Peru, aborted their participation)

 INTERCEPTIONS

 During October 2006, low performance aircraft interception preparation was accomplished for the Ibero American Leaders Summit.
 Escuadrón 1 was tasked to fly dissuasive CAP (Combat Air Patrols) over Montevideo taking turns with A-37B jets and PC-7U under the guidance of 3D LANZA radar installed for the occasion on the Centro de Operaciones Aéreas (COA – Air Operations Centre) at FAU HQ at Boiso Lanza AB near Montevideo.
 On this type of mission, on March 10, 2007 Pucara FAU 223 achieved its “15 minutes of fame” (the length of the mission) as during a “Two Minute Alert” on the ground the aircraft scrambled to intercept a Piper Warrior.
 The light aircraft was about to enter prohibited airspace area of 60 nm (97 km) radius promulgated around Uruguay’s presidential ranch at Anchorena (north of Colonia in western Uruguay), whilst a meeting was being held between Uruguayan President Dr. Tabaré Vazquez and US President George W. Bush.

 EA1 Operations Boss Cap.
 Pedro Cardeillac and 1st.
 Lt.
 Eduardo Correa departed the adjacent Laguna de los Patos airport near Colonia to intercept under the guidance of FAU officers flying onboard a US Air Force Boeing E-3 Sentry AWACS aircraft.
-The Piper managed to contact ATC, warned of the danger it was in and abandoned the area when FAU 223 was 20 nm away.
+The Piper managed to contact ATC, warned of the danger it was in and abandoned the area when FAU 223 was 20 nm away and approaching the civilian light aircraft.

 Pilots and ground crew on a “Two minute alert” in Durazno.
 The exercise was carried out during October 2006 in preparation for the Iberoamerican Leaders Summit, held in Montevideo, capital of Uruguay.
 (Copyright Ernesto blanco Calcagno/airpressman.com)